ypollet/Sphaeroptica-1/README.md

 It is also possible to change those coordinates with the arrows on your keyboard.

-Each time the value change, Sphaeroptica will find the nearest image (thanks to the comparison of the coordinates of the virtual camera and the ones of every image) and display it.
+Each time the geodesic values of the virtual camera change, Sphaeroptica will find the nearest image and display it.

 ### 3.2 View shortcuts

 Sphaeroptica allows to have a shortcut to some designated views :

 * superior view S
 * left view L
 * frontal view F